 We drive a beater and we're pretty proud of it.
 Our ol' van is over ten years old, runs really well, and best of all, it's paid for!
-For over a year we have had to make $0 in payments on our van.
+For over a year, we have had to make $0 in payments on the old girl.
 That's money we've been able to direct toward things that are important to us.
 Low on the list of what we value is having a shiny, impressive ride.
 Our vehicle is just a tool to get us where we want to go.

 Here's Ed's rundown of the steps...